Why Edward Snowden Matters

 After leaving the army, Snowden took a job as a security guard with the National Security Agency (NSA) and by the middle of 2006 he had trained as a technology specialist with the Central Intelligence Agency (CIA).
 In 2007 the CIA assigned him to a post in Geneva, Switzerland.
 Two years later he left the CIA and began to work for several companies that contracted with the NSA.

-Increasingly disillusioned by the work he was doing, and having gained insight into the NSA’s massive surveillance activities, Snowden decided in 2013 to reveal some of the NSA’s wide-ranging surveillance efforts.
+Increasingly disillusioned by the work he was doing, and have gained insight into the NSA’s massive surveillance activities, Snowden decided in 2013 to reveal some of the NSA’s wide-ranging surveillance efforts.

 He fled the US to Hong Kong in May 2013.
 It was here that he first released documents to the world through the UK newspaper, The Guardian.
 Under threat of deportation and arrest, he hoped to travel to Ecuador but was unable to do so.
 He now lives under asylum in Russia.